yukaizou2015/module-stats/_episodes/01-lesson-statistical-basis.md

 python, R, or octave/matlab for this.
 An example in python with the solution to the exercise is given here [TBD].

-* Generate some N sample normal data from a gaussian distribution (mean=0, sigma=1, N=30)  - Let's think of this as our sampling noise.
+* Generate some N sample normal data from a Gaussian distribution (mean=0, sigma=1, N=30)  - Let's think of this as our sampling noise.
 We are interested in the mean of our samples.

 * Test if the mean is significantly greater than zero with a type I error rate of 5\%.
-If it is, what was the chance of this happening?  if it is not "significant", repeat the sampling and test again until you find something significant.
-How many times did you need to sample again ? what would you have expected ?
+If it is, what was the chance of this happening?
+If it is not "significant", repeat the sampling and test again until you find something significant.
+How many times did you need to sample again ?
+What would you have expected ?

 * Now, say we have some signal.
 Simulate the case where the mean of our